phansch/philhansch.net/_posts/2012-12-26-ludum-dare-25-post-mortem.md

 excerpt: "A recap of my first Ludum Dare game jam."
 ---

 This was my first time participating in a game jam.
-The jam was a blast, although I didn't like the theme: You are the villian.
+The jam was a blast, although I didn't like the theme: You are the villain.
 I spent the first hour brainstorming ideas for the theme and ended with a space shooter where you shoot at defenseless transport ships.

 [The source](https://gitlab.com/phansch/ludumdare25/tree/master), [the timelapse](http://www.youtube.com/watch?v=eX7fsD3Hbmc).
 I didn't publish a playable version, yet.
 You can get it from github and swap out the music that's missing, to make it run.